-We leverage one platform to sell merchandise primarily through two retail segments, REVOLVE and FORWARD, which offer complementary assortments.
-REVOLVE offers constant newness and discovery through a broad yet curated assortment of premium apparel and footwear, accessories and beauty products.
-FORWARD offers a curated assortment of iconic and emerging luxury brands with a strong and differentiated point of view.
+We leverage one platform to sell merchandise primarily through two retail segments, REVOLVE and FWRD, which offer complementary assortments.
+REVOLVE offers constant newness and discovery through a broad assortment of premium apparel, footwear, accessories and beauty products.
+FWRD offers a curated assortment of iconic and emerging luxury brands with a strong and differentiated point of view.
+We believe the combination of REVOLVE's premium, trend-driven ready-to-wear assortment and FWRD's focus on luxury statement pieces provide a powerful head-to-toe assortment for the many aspects of her life.

-We offer a broad yet curated assortment totaling over 49,000 apparel and footwear styles, as well as accessories and beauty products, presented in a visually compelling manner to encourage discovery and engagement.
+We offer a broad, yet curated, assortment totaling over 70,000 apparel and footwear styles, as well as accessories and beauty products, presented in a visually compelling manner to encourage discovery and engagement.
 Since our inception, we have attracted and maintained strong relationships with a diversified group of premium lifestyle and luxury brands, from emerging designers to globally recognized brands.
 These brand relationships provide customers with breadth across product categories and styles, while reinforcing REVOLVE's position as the destination for discovery.
 We continuously identify new brands and refine the brands we feature to foster a sense of newness and encourage discovery.
-We optimize our assortment through the development of a portfolio of 24 owned brands that span multiple categories.
+We optimize our assortment through the development of a portfolio of 30 owned brands that span multiple categories.
 We apply market insights and proprietary data analytics to identify gaps and emerging trends within the marketplace.
 We then develop new styles for existing brands or launch new brands with a unique aesthetic or category focus to address these areas.
 When coupled with our innovative marketing approach, we develop strong brand equity for each owned brand.

-We bring new owned brand products to market quickly by working with a flexible network of manufacturing partners and third-party suppliers.
+We bring new owned brand products to market by working with a flexible network of manufacturing partners and third-party suppliers.
 We work with suppliers and manufacturers in China, the United States, India, and other countries.
 Historically, a majority of our owned brand products and a substantial portion of the products we source from third parties have been manufactured in China.
 We continue to expand our supplier network in existing and other geographies.
-We have developed deep relationships with a number of our suppliers and make efforts to ensure that all suppliers share our commitment to quality and ethics.
-We do not have any long-term agreements requiring us to use any manufacturer, and no manufacturer is required to produce our products in the long term.
+We have developed deep relationships with a number of our suppliers and make efforts to ensure that all suppliers share our commitment to quality and ethics, including requiring them to certify adherence to our Code of Conduct.
+While we have maintained long-standing relationships with many of our largest suppliers, we do not have any long-term agreements requiring us to use any manufacturer and no manufacturer is required to produce our products in the long term.